Superintendent of Smith-Green Community Schools resigning

 “I am very proud of the work we have done, and all of the amazing things we have been able to accomplish together.
 It has truly been an honor to serve the Churubusco community as a teacher, principal, and superintendent.
 I am leaving with so many happy memories and wish nothing but the best to the school district and community.”

 Dr. Hile’s resignation will go into effect on June 30th.
-He didn’t give a reason for his resignation in the letter.
+He accepted a similar position at Noblesville Schools according to an email from Jeremy Hart, Smith-Green School Board President.

 Smith-Green Community Schools board of school trustees is hiring Dr. Richard Zimmerly as Interim Superintendent.
 Dr. Zimmerly retired several years ago after serving as Westview Schools’ superintendent for over two decades.